 Some advisors will go above and beyond the basic licensing requirements to earn a professional designation.
-Some designations require little more than a week or two of studying and the passing of some multiple-choice exams, while others, like the Certified Financial Planner (CFP®) designation, may take 2–3 years and require the passing of a tough two-day comprehensive exam.
+Some designations require little more than a week or two of studying and the passing of some multiple-choice exams, while others, like the Certified Financial Planner (CFP®) designation, may take 2–3 years and require the passing of a comprehensive exam.

 The more common designations include:

 CFP® Certified Financial Planner This is the most widely respected certification for financial planning.
-It requires the passing of five courses plus the comprehensive two-day board exam.
+It requires the passing of five courses plus the comprehensive board exam.
 Pass rates are usually in the 50%–60% range on the board exam even after successful passage of the course work.
 CFPs are also required to have a bachelor’s degree and three years of industry experience, adhere to a code of ethics, and complete continuing-education credits to maintain the designation.

 CLU Chartered Life Underwriter This designation is for insurance salespeople and requires the successful completion of eight courses through the American College.